vincentsijben/bpm-timings-for-processing/README.md

 ```

-It provides the following main functions:
+The BeatsPerMinute class provides the following main functions:
 * `linear()` function that returns a normalized linear progress value from 0 to 1 for any given amount of beats, or with a given delay:
   * `linear()` returns progress in 1 beat
   * `linear(4)` returns progress in 4 beats